Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 How to switch private health insurance in Australia without losing your waiting periods or paying more than you should.

-Australians who had been with the same insurer for over a decade spent 29% more on premiums on average compared to those who had joined their fund less than a year ago, according to Compare the Market's 2025 Household Budget Barometer.
-Loyalty does not typically pay in private health insurance.
+Australians who had been with the same insurer for over a decade spent 29% more on premiums on average compared to those who had joined their fund less than a year ago.
+Source: Compare the Market Household Budget Barometer 2025.
+Loyalty rarely pays in private health insurance.

 Step by step: how to switch funds